Skip to main content

 Frisco, NA; Clark, NW; Kilpatrick, KW; Kuchibhatla, M; Powers, DB; Woodard, CR; Osazuwa-Peters, N; Barrett, DM

-Published in: Craniomaxillofacial Trauma & Reconstruction
+Published in: Craniomaxillofac Trauma Reconstr

-Study Design: Retrospective cohort study.
-Objective: To determine the association of social determinants of health with rates of closed nasal bone reduction.
-Methods: A retrospective analysis of the National Trauma Data Bank (NTDB) from 2011 to 2019 was performed, including only adult patients with isolated nasal bone fractures.
+STUDY DESIGN: Retrospective cohort study.
+OBJECTIVE: To determine the association of social determinants of health with rates of closed nasal bone reduction.
+METHODS: A retrospective analysis of the National Trauma Data Bank (NTDB) from 2011 to 2019 was performed, including only adult patients with isolated nasal bone fractures.
 Logistic regression modeling was used to estimate the association between closed nasal bone reduction and sociodemographic variables.
-Results: A total of 149,312 patients were included, with an average age of 50.
+RESULTS: A total of 149,312 patients were included, with an average age of 50.
 Most patients were male (68%), White (72%), and non-Hispanic/Latino (77%), with Medicare insurance (25%).
 Most patients were cared for at non-university (54%) and non-profit hospitals (88%).
 A total of 39% were cared for at an ACS level 1 trauma center.
 Finally, 3.3% of the patients in this study underwent closed reduction.
 The odds of undergoing reduction decreased with increasing age (OR: 0.99, CI: (0.99, 0.99)).
 Compared to White patients, Asian and Black/African American patients had decreased odds of closed reduction (Asian: OR (CI) 0.71 (0.53, 0.95); Black: OR (CI): 0.71 (0.65, 0.79)).
 Patients with government insurance or who were uninsured had lower odds of closed reduction compared to private/commercial insurance, with Medicaid, Medicare, and not billed/self-pay odds ratios of 0.83 (CI: (0.76, 0.90)), 0.81 (CI: (0.73, 0.89)), and 0.79 (CI: (0.72, 0.86)), respectively.
-Conclusions: Social determinants of health are associated with differential rates of inpatient closed nasal bone reduction.
+CONCLUSIONS: Social determinants of health are associated with differential rates of inpatient closed nasal bone reduction.
 Further studies in the outpatient setting are needed to determine if these associations remain consistent.

 Duke Scholars